codingbbq/codingbbq.github.io/_posts/2019-03-21-pushing-rank-at-hackerrank.markdown

 We can also use `Math.floor(8/5)` however the use of bitwise operator was interesting.

-Below is my attemplted solution
+Below is my attempted solution

 ```javascript